Macbee280/ByteLand/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, you can follow these steps.

 ### Prerequisites